croniev/disturbed-pointing-experiment/README.md

 # disturbed-pointing-experiment
 Idea for my Bachelors Thesis.
-Please do not read if you are planning on participating in the experiment!!
+Please do not clone if you are planning on participating in the experiment!!

-During a straight pointing task with the arm occluded from vision, do subjects feel physically pushed when the mouse position is distorted?

 ## Usage
 - Conda Environment for Handeln course should work.
 If not install from yml file.
 - run main.py
 	- debug: disable fullscreen
+    - no_propriocept: disable baseline and trial proprioceptive reporting
+    - user: user ID
+    - lefthanded: save data as lefthanded
 	<!---
 	- distortion (-d): set to either random (default), none, straight, rotate, repell, burst -->

-After reaching the target the mouse has to be moved back to spawnpoint and a question is answered.
-Then the next trial starts.

-## Papers for discussion
-- Visually-updated hand state estimates modulate the proprioceptive reflex independently of motor task requirements (https://elifesciences.org/articles/52380)